redox-os/website/content/news/this-month-250930.md

 <a href="/img/hardware/blackberry-key2-le.jpg"><img class="img-responsive" alt="Redox running on Blackberry KEY2 LE" src="/img/hardware/blackberry-key2-le.jpg"/></a>

+## Nginx and PHP on Redox!

+Wildan Mubarok successfully ported Nginx and PHP to Redox.

 ## Complete TOML Migration

 bjorn3 finished the conversion of most important and relevant recipes to TOML, it fixed bugs and will allow our software port system to be improved, expanded and tested more easily.